In the first week of December, the Tasmanian Lower House will commence debate on the Assisted Suicide Bill, which passed the Upper House this month.

 While the Bill was amended in the Upper House, the amendments are illusory.
 The Bill is still a dangerous piece of legislation.
 We must do all we can to expose the weaknesses in this Bill.

-The Bill promotes hopelessness and fear.
-It allows people to be assisted to suicide if they are afraid of what may happen to them in the future.
+The Assisted Suicide Bill promotes hopelessness and fear.
+It allows people to end their life because they’re afraid of what may happen to them in the future.

-The Bill does not provide any proper safeguards and is easily one of most loosely drafted Bills on this issue, in the world.
+The Bill does not provide any proper safeguards and is one of most loosely drafted Bills on this issue in the world.
 It encourages, not merely facilitates, assisted suicide.

-- Suffering Intolerably: There need not be present suffering but the anticipation of suffering because of the condition treatment or complications A person may access assisted suicide only because of what they fear may happen in the future.
+Suffering intolerably: There need not be present suffering – only the anticipation of suffering – because of the condition, treatment or complications.
+A person may access assisted suicide only because of what they fear may happen in the future.

-- Authorised medical practitioners: Doctors who will give consent for the prescription of the poisons to end life need not be skilled in the particular condition, does not need to be the person’s treating medical practitioner or have any psychiatric qualifications.
+Authorised medical practitioners: This aspect has also been amended.
+Doctors who will give consent for the prescription of the poisons to end life now have to be registered GPs or specialists with “relevant experience in treating or managing the particular condition.”
+However, they do not need to be the person’s treating medical practitioner or have any psychiatric qualifications.

-- Time from start to final request: Minimum total of 96 hours from first to final request compared with Vic & WA, 9 days.
+Time from start to final request: Minimum total of 96 hours from first to final request compared with Vic & WA which require 9 days.
 Tasmania will have the shortest time.

 You can use these thoughts when contacting MPs.

 Using the form below, please complete your name and address and then write an urgent letter to your local MPs – it will only take a couple of minutes.
 Be concise and respectful.